 The only thing I did to my hair during the first 10 months was to wash it.
 I tried washing it weekly but sometimes I let it go to two weeks.
 Washing your hair is kind of a hassle when you’re not used to it being wet all day, so scheduling washes also took some adjustment.

-In moments of desperate need, I searched the web for hair advice and got many helpful tips that developed into my own daily maintenance routine.
+In moments of desperate need, I searched the web for hair advice and got many helpful tips that helped me develop my own maintenance routine.

 These are the steps I take to take care of my locs.